School of Humanities, Language and Global Studies

 Multilingual work spaces for sign language users: An online portal driving social innovation (SIGNSPACE) (European Research Council, 2017-2018, £149,723)

 A descriptive grammar of morphosyntactic constructions in Ugandan Sign Language (Sam Lutalo-Kiingi)

-Lexical and Morphosyntactic Variation in Indonesian Sign Language (Nicolas Palfreyman)
+Lexical and Morphosyntactic Variation in Indonesian Sign Language (Nicholas Palfreyman)

 A cross-linguistic comparison of numeral systems in sign languages, with particular attention to Japanese Sign Language (Keiko Sagara)